Why Hiring a Car Accident Lawyer is Critical

 This will help ensure that you get the treatment you need for your injuries – including injuries you may not immediately know about – and that your attorney can help you to make sure that everything in your claim is handled properly.

-When determining who should pay damages following a Car Accident in the State of Idaho, Fault is one of the biggest factors considered.
+When determining who should pay damages following a car crash – fault is one of the biggest factors considered.

 Idaho follows a practice referred to as ‘Proportional Comparative Fault’, where ‘fault’ is a driver’s responsibility for an accident through negligence.

 Negligence in this instance refers to when a motorist fails to take reasonable measures to protect themselves and those they interact with on the road.
 If you are found to be partially at fault for an accident, up to a limit of 50%, the amount of fault you were determined to be responsible for is reduced from your damages when determining your compensation.

 If you were found to be more than 50% at fault for an accident, you will not be able to recover damages in the State of Idaho.

 For example, if you were found to be 20% at fault for an accident with $5,000 in damages, you would (at most) be able to recover $4,000 (80% of the damages, with 20% reduced for your fault in the accident).
 The other party would not be able to recover damages, because their fault for the accident was greater than 50%.